US, Indo-Pacific allies to expand India’s vaccine production

 “This is about four nations that have had a long-term interest in the Indo-Pacific.
 For us, this is where we live, this is where Japan lives, where India lives and of course with United States across the Pacific has had a long-term presence, so this is about an anchor for peace and stability in the Indo-Pacific, and that benefits all nations of the Indo-Pacific,” Morrison told reporters.

-Secretary of State Antony Blinken has made clear that the Democratic administration believes the best counterweight to China is for U.S. allies to stand together
+Blinken has made clear that the Democratic administration believes the best counterweight to China is for U.S. allies to stand together

 “The more China hears not just our opprobrium but a chorus of opprobrium from around the world, the better the chance that we’ll get some changes,” Blinken told the House Foreign Affairs Committee this week.